saulhazelius/alkaloid-api/README.md

 `sam build`

-Then, modify the `events/event.json` with your NMR info and test the prediction with:
+Then, modify the `events/event.json` with your NMR info following the established format and test the prediction with:

-`sam local invoke InferenceFunction --event events/event.json`
+`sam local invoke InferenceFunction --event events/event.json`.

+### 5.3 Local API

+Before deploying to AWS ECR and invoking the Lambda InferenceFunction using an endpoint, test locally the api with a simulation of the API Gateway:

+`sam local start-api`

+and sent a request with your own NMR data directly.
+The local api uses the port 3000 in the localhost and the NMR values can be written as: {"NMR1": 100.0, "NMR2": 50.0}.
+In this case the command would be

+`curl -X http://127.0.0.1:3000/classification -d '{"NMR1": 100.0, "NMR2": 50.0}'`.